ASGAlex/flame_spatial_grid/README.md

 game
 structure.
 Even existing games could be migrated to this framework if necessary.

+This is still in beta.
+API and whole architecture might be changed at any time, including breaking changes.

 ## Features

 There are a lot of utility functions and the list of its features is too long to describe at a fast